philmcminn/new-paper/README.md

 For some publications, particularly American journals, the publisher will change all British spellings to American anyway (e.g. IEEE, ACM).
-I often just go with American even though I'm a Brit, because the spellings are more concise – every character of space is important! :-)
+I often just go with American even though I'm a Brit, because the spellings are often more concise – every character of space is important! :-)

 Note that there are some words that are still used in every day British English that have disappeared from American English.
 These words sound